xenhusk/XenhuskMusic/README.md

 ## 🌎 Translation
 For now, pull requests are the only available way to help translate Booming Music.
-We'll be uploading the project to Hosted Weblate or a similar platform soon.
+We'll be uploading the project to Crowdin soon.

 ## 💬 Social
 Join the [Telegram chat](https://t.me/mardousdev) to stay up-to-date on new releases, discuss new features,